mtov/engsoftmoderna/en/chapter3.md

 is taken literally, i.e., as a list of mandatory features and constraints in software systems.
 However, not everything specified by clients will be implemented in the initial releases.
-For instance, budget and time constraints might require the delay of certain requirements.
+For instance, budget and time constraints might cause the delay of certain requirements.

 Furthermore, requirements can change, as the world changes.
-For example, in the banking system mentioned earlier, the rules for savings account returns should be updated every time they are changed by the responsible federal agencies.
-Thus, if a requirements specification document exists, documenting such rules, it should be updated, just like the source code.
+For example, in the banking system mentioned earlier, the rules for savings account returns should be updated every time they are changed by the responsible federal agency.
+Thus, if a requirements specification document exists, it should be updated, just like the source code.
 The ability to identify the requirements implemented by a given piece of code and vice versa (i.e., to map a particular requirement to the code implementing it) is called **traceability**.

-Before concluding, it's important to mention that Requirements Engineering is a multi-disciplinary and complex activity.
-For instance, political factors might motivate certain stakeholders to do not cooperate with requirement elicitation, particularly when this threatens their status and power within the organization.
+Before concluding, it's important to mention that Requirements Engineering is a multi-disciplinary activity.
+For instance, political factors might motivate certain stakeholders to do not cooperate with requirement elicitation, particularly when this will threaten their status and power within the organization.
 Other stakeholders may simply not have time to meet with developers to explain the system's requirements.
 Moreover, a cognitive barrier between stakeholders and developers may